mattermost/docs/source/administration/config-settings.rst

 - When running a bot or webhook-based integration on your local network, you will need to add the hostname of the bot/integration to this list.
 - If your network is configured in such a way that publicly accessible web pages or images are accessed by the Mattermost server using their internal IP address, the hostnames for those servers must be added to this list.

 This setting is a whitelist of local network addresses that can be requested by the Mattermost server.
-It is configured as a whitespace separated list of hostnames, IP addresses, and CIDR ranges that can be accessed such as ``webhooks.internal.example.com 127.0.0.1 10.0.16.0/28``.
+It's configured as a whitespace-separated list of hostnames, IP addresses, and CIDR ranges that can be accessed (such as ``webhooks.internal.example.com 127.0.0.1 10.0.16.0/28``).
 Since v5.9, the public IP of the Mattermost application server itself is also considered a reserved IP.

 .. note::
    Use whitespaces instead of commas to list the hostnames, IP addresses, or CIDR ranges.
 For example: ``webhooks.internal.example.com 127.0.0.1 10.0.16.0/28``.